owasp-dep-scan/dep-scan/README.md

 ## GitHub Security Advisory

-To download security advisories from GitHub, a personal access token with the following scope is necessary.
+To download security advisories from GitHub, a personal access token with minimal permissions is necessary.

-- read:packages
+- Fine-grained token: Grant no permissions and select the following for repository access: `Public Repositories (read-only)`
+- Token (classic): Grant no permissions

 ```bash
 export GITHUB_TOKEN="<PAT token>"